smartercontractkits/nulink/evm-box/README.md

 Node v10.16.3
 ```

-After creating a request on a live network, you will want to wait 3 blocks for the Chainlink node to respond.
+After creating a request on a live network, you will want to wait 3 blocks for the NuLink node to respond.
 Then call the `read-contract.js` script to read the contract's state.

 ```bash
 npx truffle exec scripts/read-contract.js --network live